coderefinery/manuals/roles-overview.md

 our {doc}`team teaching or "co-teaching" <team-teaching>`, it is really easy to join as an instructor!**

-You can also find the common tasks in checklist-format under each roles section in the {doc}`Workshop playbook <workshop-playbook>`.
+You can also find the common tasks in checklist-format under each roles section in the {doc}`Workshop playbook <workshop-checklist>`.

 ## Workshop roles